 Bus travel in Vietnam with kids

 Vietnam has some of the best long-distance buses in Southeast Asia.
 We loved the sleeper buses, which have flat beds, pillows, blankets, and even privacy curtains.
-Our favorite was the VIP Cabin, with only two columns of seats — perfect for taller adults and kids who need space to stretch.

 A few pointers: